How to Use Excel VBA to Lookup Value in Range (5 Examples)

 How to Open VBA Macro Editor in Excel

-VBA is a programming language that may be used for a variety of tasks, and different types of users can use it for those tasks.
-Using the Alt + F11 keyboard shortcut, you can launch the VBA editor.
-In the last section, we will generate VBA code that makes it very easy to perform Vlookup with multiple criteria in Excel.
-Therefore, you can follow the simple steps accordingly to open the VBA editor.
+VBA is a programming language that may be used for various tasks, and different users can use it.
+You can launch the VBA editor using the Alt + F11 keyboard shortcut.
+In the last section, we will generate VBA code that makes it easy to perform Vlookup with multiple criteria in Excel.
+Therefore, you can follow the simple steps to open the VBA editor.

 Steps: